Michael Carter II

-Michael Carter II (born March 8, 1999) is an American football cornerback for the New York Jets of the National Football League (NFL).
-He played college football at Duke and was drafted by the Jets in the fifth round of the 2021 NFL Draft.
+Michael "MC2" Carter II (born March 8, 1999) is an American professional football cornerback for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Duke Blue Devils and was selected by the Jets in the fifth round of the 2021 NFL draft.

 College career

 Carter was ranked as a three–star recruit by 247Sports.com coming out of high school.
 He committed to Duke on July 4, 2016.

 Professional career

+Pre-draft

+Bleacher Report ranked Carter as the 34th best cornerback prospect in the draft.
+NFL draft analysts projected him to be selected anywhere from the fifth to the seventh round of the 2021 NFL Draft.
+NFL.com analyst Lance Zierlein projected Carter to be a fifth round pick.